gingercurlygirl/RestCrudWithJpa/README.md

-# Testing and Spring boot
+# RestCrudWithJPA and Testing in Spring boot

 ## How to run?
 1. Set environment variables `MYSQL_USER` and `MYSQL_PASSWORD` according to your MySQL.